2,500 unaccounted for in hurricane-hit Bahamas: official

 "At this point, there are approximately 2,500 individuals registered on the Bahamian government register (of missing people)," Smith said.

-"This list has not yet been checked against government records of who is staying in shelters or who has been evacuated," he said.
+"This list has not yet been checked against government records of who is staying in shelters or who have been evacuated," he said.

 At least 50 people died in the hurricane, which slammed into the northern Bahamas as a Category 5 storm, and officials have said they expect the number to rise significantly.